This one looks delicious, I thought, as I swirled the wine around in my glass and took an indelicately large slurp.

 We stopped short of the border near a small lake at the start of the Aconcagau trail.
 A bitter wind ruffled my jacket like a flag, with the hood flapping so violently I could barely hear our guide speaking.
 Walking up to the lake propelled by the wind was a doddle, but the walk back facing merely a minor breeze by Andean standards left me breathless.
 Three climbers passed us, kitted out for a major exploration.
 I hope they made it.
 A small article in the paper two days later reported one dead, one injured and one missing America.

 Wine tasting on the pavement wasn’t the most magnificent part of my Argentinean journey – the mighty Iguazu Falls wins that award.
 But sitting in attractive Mendoza absorbing the exuberant street life is the perfect vignette that will linger long after the taste has faded.

 Buenos Aires is worth at least four days, with the impressive Casa Rosada, Colon Teatro, numerous galleries and museums, quirky San Telmo and numerous shopping and dining areas.
-Don’t miss Iguazú Falls, and combine it with a trip to Mendoza for vineyard visits, mountain tours and river rafting.
+Then travel inland to Iguazú Falls, up on the border with Brazil.
+You can combine that with a trip to Mendoza for vineyard visits, mountain tours and river rafting.

 WHERE TO STAY:

-My best finds were the stylish Hotel Etoile in Recoleta with a rooftop swimming pool, and the extremely welcoming Patios de San Telmo.
-Mendoza’s Amerian Executive Hotel on Plaza Italia is nicely priced and very central.
-All available through Booking.com.
-The excellent Exploration Journeys (www.argentinaexplorationjourneys.com) helped me plan the internal leg by suggesting then booking local flights, accommodation and guides.
+My best finds were the stylish Hotel Etoile in the Recoleta district of Buenos Aires, complete with a rooftop swimming pool, and the extremely welcoming Patios de San Telmo.
+Mendoza’s Amerian Executive Hotel on Plaza Italia is nicely priced and very central, which I found on Booking.com.
+The excellent Exploration Journeys (www.argentinaexplorationjourneys.com) helped me plan the internal leg by suggesting an itinerary, then booking all the local flights, accommodation and guides.